richelbilderbeek/flechette/scripts/README.md

 ```

 The parameter files will be created locally and have names `1.RDa` to approx `9999.RDa`.
 For doing only a subset of the experiment, delete irrelevant parameter files.

+To start the main experiment (and most time consuming step):

 ```
 sbatch create_output_files
 ```

+The output files will be created locally and have names `out_1.RDa` to approx `out_9999.RDa`.

 ## Overview